tldr-pages/tldr/pages/linux/yay.md

 # yay

-> Yet Another Yogurt - A utility for Arch Linux to build and install packages from the Arch User Repository.
+> Yet Another Yogurt: A utility for Arch Linux to build and install packages from the Arch User Repository.

 - Search and install packaged from the repos and the AUR using yogurt mode: